Tim Harris (soccer)

 Tim Harris is a retired American soccer goalkeeper who spent four seasons in the Major Indoor Soccer League and one in the Western Soccer League.
 He also earned one cap with the U.S. national team.
-He is the Senior Vice President of Business Operations for the Los Angeles Lakers basketball team.
+He was most recently the Senior Vice President of Business Operations for the Los Angeles Lakers basketball team and is currently the chief executive officer and athletic director for the UCLA Bruins.

 Player

 College

 Harris played four seasons of college soccer with UCLA from 1980 to 1983.
-He was a second team All-American in 1983 and finished his career third on the school's career victories list with forty-eight.
+He was a second-team All-American in 1983 and finished his career third on the school's career victories list with 48.

 Professional

 Drafted but not signed in 1984 by the San Diego Sockers, Harris signed with the Los Angeles Lazers of Major Indoor Soccer League (MISL).
 He played with the Lazers for three seasons before moving to the Minnesota Strikers.
 Significantly for his future career, Jerry Buss, owner of the Lazers also owned the Los Angeles Lakers of the National Basketball Association (NBA).
 Harris spent one season in Minnesota.
 In 1989, he played one season with the California Kickers of the Western Soccer League.